 Questions you should ask your beauty therapist before proceeding with a treatment include:

-- Are they a member of the NZ Association of Registered Beauty Professionals – our member’s value tranquillity, wellbeing, professionalism and total privacy for all their clients.
+- Are they a member of the NZ Association of Registered Beauty Professionals – our member’s value professionalism, wellbeing and total privacy for all their clients.

 - What the procedure is best for – whether it is relieving back tension through a Swedish massage or hair removal with waxing.